jaylagorio/Nightscout-on-Windows-Server/README.md

    - Run task as soon as possible after a scheduled start is missed
    - If the task fails, restart every (default is 1 minute)

-   *Important*: Uncheck the "Stop the task if it runs longer than" or your Nightscout server will fail three days after every reboot
+   *Important*: Uncheck the "Stop the task if it runs longer than" or your Nightscout server will fail three days after every reboot.

    ![](screenshots/TaskSchedulerMongoSettings.png)